 What is the acceptance rate of applications?

-NDIAS fellowships are highly competitive, with past annual acceptance rates of less than 5%.
+NDIAS fellowships are highly competitive, with past annual acceptance rates between 5-10%.

 When will you contact applicants with offers of your fellowships?